23 Free & Cheap Things to Do in NYC Right Now

 To make the most of your adventure, arrive early as it’s first-come, first-served.
 Don’t worry if you’re new to kayaking; the friendly staff are happy to show you the ropes.

-Remember, these sessions typically run from May through October, perfect for a lovely day out when the weather is warm and welcoming.
+These sessions typically run from May through October, perfect for a day out when the weather is warm and welcoming.

 Green Wood Cemetery stunning view